 Outside the classroom, Mr Cooke also offers chess coaching after school, with further coaching and competition opportunities during school holidays.
 Chess is also an option through the primary Clubtastic program and secondary Fusion program.

-King's has 368 rated chess players (as of February, 2019) - more than any other school in Australia.
+King's has 368 rated chess players - more than any other school in Australia.

 With so many opportunities to become involved, and great benefits too, when will your child get involved with chess?